Mark Your Calendar for World Menopause Day: 18 October 2025

 The Power of Social Connections

-Social connections are particularly vital for menopausal women, as they navigate a significant life transition that can impact mental health, professional success, and overall well-being; relationships with family, friends, and colleagues provide essential emotional support during this time, enhancing resilience and promoting personal growth by exposing women to diverse perspectives.
-During menopause, women may experience various emotional and psychological changes, and strong social networks can help mitigate feelings of isolation and anxiety, offering a safe space to share experiences and seek advice.
-Research indicates that maintaining strong social connections can improve physical health by reducing stress levels, boosting immune function, and encouraging healthier lifestyle choices.
+During menopause, women may experience various emotional and psychological changes.
+Strong social networks can help mitigate feelings of isolation and anxiety.
+They offer a safe space to share experiences and seek advice.
+Research indicates that maintaining strong social connections can improve physical health.
+This improvement comes from reducing stress levels, boosting immune function, and encouraging healthier lifestyle choices.

 Monitoring Your Health

-After menopause, bone density can drop up to 20% in the first five to seven years.
+After menopause, bone density can drop by up to 20% in the first five to seven years.
+Regularly evaluating your bone health can guide lifestyle changes.
+This can include:

 Vitamin D level checks